SavaGlavan/CS240-Typst-guide/sections/trees.typ

             )
           )

-There is likely a prettier way to this with cetz instead of diagraph.
+There is likely a prettier way to this with cetz or fletcher instead of diagraph.
 #pagebreak()
 == Tries
 To draw tries we will once again make use of the #link("https://typst.app/universe/package/diagraph/")[*diagraph*] package.